These cute apple crumble tartlets are easy to make. Perfect fall treats for dessert tables and special occasions!

 Add the milk.

-Gather the dough into a ball and divide it in two.
+Then gather the dough into a ball and divide it in two.
 Flatten each piece into 2 disks and wrap each one in plastic wrap and refrigerate.

-Then you make the crumble topping.
+Now, it's time to make the crumble topping.

-In a large mixing bowl, add the chopped apples, the flour, the sugar, and the spices and stir until everything is well-combined.
+Make the filling.
+Add the chopped apples, the flour, the sugar, and the spices and stir until everything is well-combined.

 Take out one disk from the refrigerator and place it between 2 sheets of parchment paper.
 Roll the pie crust to about ⅛ of an inch thick (about 0.5 cm).